It beautifully depicts the immigrant’s struggle to desperately cling to

 Booker Prize in the year 2007

-Personally I found the book bit drag in couple of places, and it had that familiar stereotypical tone which most of the Indians know, how and what is expected from any child (especially girls) academically and socially.
-How everything be it education, sports, how you behave at home, your clothes, your choices in life - everything is linked or concerns with finding a suitable match.
-The emphasis on the ‘honour of the family’ concept , and how even though you are born and brought up a foreign country but expectation is that you will still behave, think, walk, talk, dress and do everything like an Indian from India - just like your migrant parents.
+Personally, I found the book a bit drag in a couple of places, and it had that familiar stereotypical tone which most of the Indians know, how and what is expected from any child (especially girls) academically and socially.
+How everything be it education, sports, how to behave at home, your clothes, your choices in life - everything is linked or is concerned with finding a suitable match.
+The emphasis on the ‘honour of the family’ concept, and how even though you are born and brought up in a foreign country, but the expectation is that you will still behave, think, walk, talk, dress and do everything like an Indian from India, just like your migrant parents though, is the sad reality, but still was disappointing.

 No comments: